 Feels Amazing on skin

-Just like shea or cocoa butter, mango butter too is non-greasy in nature and hence glides on skin smoothly.
+Unlike shea or cocoa butter, mango butter is non-greasy in nature and hence glides on skin smoothly.
 Plus it absorbs well into the skin.
-However, initially it will take time for you to adjust if you are new to all kinds of natural butter like mango butter.
+However, initially, it will take time for you to adjust if you are new to all kinds of natural butter like mango butter.
 But then you will never look back once you fall in love with mango butter as it makes your skin feel soft.

 How to Make Mango Butter?

 If you want to prepare mango butter at home, it is a very time-intensive process and calls for a lot of mango kernels.
 Collecting these seeds may not be toilsome if you are an ardent mango eater.
 But you may need a hydraulic press of some kind to draw out the necessary oils from the kernels in order for the butter to be effective and filled with bioavailable nutrients.

 Step 1 – Gather 15-20 mango kernels with a hydraulic press.

 Step 2 – Extract the mango kernel oil following the press instructions.